olekol33/optlrc2018/src/erasure-code/optlrc/README.txt

 - The code was implemented on Ceph 12.0.2

 - Matlab code will generate a generator matrix for most (n,k,r), however for r=5 the code will generate a generator polynomial, but a generator matrix needs to be calculated manually.
+The case of r=5 is mathematically unique since it doesn't fall into the general cases presented in the original paper [1].
+It is also specifically mentioned in the original paper.

 -----------------------
 Running instructions